-IP Filters: Use IP Filters to deny LAN IP addresses from accessing the the specific IP address.

-Internet.
-You can deny specific port numbers or all ports for access to the Internet.

-IP: The IP address of the LAN computer that will be denied

-Port: The single port or port range that will be denied access to the
+IP Filters: Use IP Filters to deny LAN IP addresses from accessing the Internet.
+You can deny specific port numbers or all ports for the specific IP address.
+IP: The IP address of the LAN computer that will be denied access to the Internet.
+Port: The single port or port range that will be denied access to the Internet.
+Protocol Type: Select the protocol type.
+Schedule: This is the schedule of time when the IP Filter will be

-Internet.

-Protocol Type: Select the protocol type

-Schedule: This is the schedule of time when the IP Filter will be enabled.